 Posted on Friday, January 5th, 2007

-Estancia Los Potreros was my next destination.
-I was welcomed with open arms, smiling faces, excited dogs, and a much appreciated cold glass of lemonade.
+When I arrived at Estancia los Potreros I was welcomed with open arms, smiling faces, excited dogs, and a much appreciated cold glass of lemonade.
 It was a little wet with humidity in the air and felt a lot like the Australian climate I was raised in.

 I was introduced to the other guests at the estancia and my bags were taken to my room while I sat in the lounge room and mingled with the guests.
 I always enjoy meeting new people from all walks of life.
 With riding being a common denominator on this sort of a vacation there never seems to be any conflicts of interest.
 I truly believe that “horse people” are a universal breed and the common interest of horses allows even strangers to have a passionate human connection.